-"Earlier, we didn't know about sanitary pads.
-We used to use damp cloths or ash or hay during our periods.
-The damp cloths would give us rashes and infections but we couldn't seek help because we were ashamed; we never realized the root cause of the problem.
-That changed when we got to know about menstrual hygiene management (MHM) through ChildFund’s Garima.
+“Earlier, we didn’t know about sanitary pads.
+We used a damp cloth or ash or hay during our periods.
+The damp cloth would give us rashes and infections but we couldn’t seek help because we were ashamed; we never realized the root cause of the problem.
+That changed when we got to know about Menstrual Hygiene Management (MHM) through ChildFund’s Garima.
 We started using pads.
-Now, during the pandemic since we are not getting sanitary supplies, we are stitching cloth pads using old, clean cloths," said Meena, an 18-year-old Adivasi (indigenous) girl from a hamlet of 20 families, deep in the Saraiyahat block of Dumka district, in Jharkhand.
+Now, during the pandemic since we are not getting sanitary supplies, we are stitching cloth pads using old and clean clothes,” said Meena, an 18-year-old Adivasi (indigenous) girl from a hamlet of 20 families, deep in the Saraiyahat block of Dumka district, in Jharkhand.

 Across India, in the past year, periods didn’t stop for the pandemic but access to period products did, especially for economically-challenged families, as the availability of free and/or affordable sanitary pads from ICDS centers and schools stopped due to their closure in many regions.
 Period poverty in India is already a sad reality.
 According to a March 2020 report of the Ministry of Health, a majority of menstruating females in India are largely dependent on unsafe sanitary materials like rags, cloth, hay, sand, and ash as their only alternatives.
 The use of such methods for a long time can lead to serious health consequences.
 The pandemic has only exacerbated this issue.